 Linda Rhodes is a former Secretary of Aging for Pennsylvania.
 Rhodes has consulted a wide range of strategic planning projects and authored numerous public policy reports for government and non-profit organizations throughout the country.

-She has just finished writing a 170-page report and year-long planning effort on the impact of technology on health care jobs for one of the largest unions in the country.
+She spearheaded a year-long planning effort on the impact of technology on health care jobs for one of the largest unions in the country.
 Emerging technologies reviewed were: AI, Machine Learning, Natural Language Processing, Deep Learning, Big Data, Digitalization, Internet of Things, Robotics, and Systems of Intelligence.
 Commensurate “tech-savvy” skills needed among nine health care occupations along with food service and housekeeping positions in hospitals were identified.
 This also included identifying the training needs of health care workers to thrive in the Fourth Industrial Revolution.
 The project included gaining insights from 1,300 front-line workers in health care via an online survey that Dr. Rhodes designed.

 Her client list includes the State of Delaware Long Term Care Commission facilitating the study and policy analysis of nursing staff ratio legislation for skilled nursing facilities, New Mexico’s State Department of Education’s strategic plan, California State University System workforce development initiative, Georgia Department of Corrections legislative healthcare policy report on correctional health, and Louisiana’s first-ever statewide report on grandparents raising grandchildren.